davendiy/QWERTY_messenger/src/README.md

 not a fiction.

     1. Server sends __READY_FOR_TRANSFERRING__.
-    2. Client sends if message - random array of 2048 bytes.
+    2. Client sends control message - random array of 2048 bytes.
     5. Server signs this message and responses the signature (array of 256 bytes).
     6. Client verifies that signature is actually from server.